 Upgrading

 club follows semantic versioning.
-The database schema is applied idempotently on every startup, so upgrading is typically as simple as pulling a new image and restarting — there are no manual migration commands.
+Pending database migrations are applied automatically on every startup, so upgrading is typically as simple as pulling a new image and restarting: there are no manual migration commands.

 Before You Upgrade